Equatorial orbits and imaging of hairy cubic Galileon black holes: Images of cubic Galileon black holes

 \subsection{Principle of ray-tracing}

-In the present section, images of an accretion disk orbiting the black holes are computed numerically with the (free and open-source) ray-tracing code~\emph{GYOTO}~\cite{Gyoto}.
-As exposed in~\cite{3p1_geod}, \emph{GYOTO} features an efficient approach to integrate the geodesic equations from the knowledge of the 3+1 quantities decomposing a numerical metric.
-In our case, the shift~$\beta$ and spatial metric~$\gamma$ corresponding to the quasi-isotropic metric~(\ref{eq_circular_spacetime}) are
+In the present section, images of an accretion disk orbiting the black holes are computed numerically.
+This is again motivated by the idea that the present model may capture the significant characteristics of more complete, better-behaved models.
+Computations are performed by the free, open-source ray-tracing code~\emph{GYOTO}~\cite{Gyoto}, which features an efficient approach to integrate the geodesic equations from the knowledge of the 3+1 quantities decomposing a numerical metric~\cite{3p1_geod}.
+In our case, the shift~$\beta$ and spatial metric~$\tensor*[^{3}]{g}{}$ corresponding to the quasi-isotropic metric~(\ref{eq_circular_spacetime}) are

 Images are computed in the following way.
 An explicit model of accretion flow is set around the black hole \footnote{ Rough estimates, confirmed by simple exact models of accretion disks, show that the gravitational influence of an accretion disk is usually completely negligible with respect to the black hole.
 Thus, the vacuum black hole metrics are still valid in presence of an accretion disk.
 See section~6.5 of~\cite{Bambi_BH_test_strong_grav_book} for quantitative arguments. } .
 A telescope set in the numerical metric mimicks the observing wavelength~($1.3 \, \text{mm}$), the distance~($16.9 \, \text{Mpc}$), field of view~($120 \, \mu\text{as}$) and orientation of the Event Horizon Telescope with respect to~\emph{M87*}~(the black hole being set at the origin and the disk lying in the equatorial plane~$\theta = 90^{\circ}$, the colatitude of the Earth is~$\theta = 160^{\circ}$, while the vertical axis of the screen of the EHT is rotated by $110^{\circ}$ clockwise from the projection on the screen of the spin axis of the disk).
 Each pixel of its focal screen corresponds to a spatial direction, which uniquely defines the initial tangent vector of a null affinely parametrized geodesic.
 The latter is integrated backwards in time until a stopping condition is met, e.g. the photon gets too close to the event horizon, or definitely leaves the strong field region.
 Otherwise, every time the geodesic crosses the accretion disk, the radiative transfer equations ruling the specific intensity are integrated along the segment lying within the disk.
 The cumulated specific intensity is eventually plotted on the initial pixel.